-- 4. Coordinate and integrate parental involvement programs and activities with federal, state, and local programs (ref.
-Section 1118(e)(4))Oehrli Elementary School coordinates parental involvement programs with Parents as Partners, Kids Hope, and Lighthouse Learning annually to engage parents in programs and activities that will support children's academic achievement. - 5.
-Provide information to parents, to the extent practicable, in a language the parents can understand (ref.
-Section 1118(e)(5)) All efforts are made for the building to provide translation services in parent's native language for all face to face meetings, family learning opportunities and written communications.
-Families needing these services will be identified through the Home Language Survey completed at the time of enrollment or by - communication are provided in the form of face to face meetings and phone calls.
+4. Coordinate and integrate parental involvement programs and activities with federal, state, and local programs

+(ref.
+Section 1118(e)(4))Oehrli Elementary School coordinates parental involvement programs with Parents as Partners annually to engage parents in programs and activities that will support children's academic achievement.

+5. Provide information to parents, to the extent practicable, in a language the parents can understand

+(ref.
+Section 1118(e)(5))

+All efforts are made for the building to provide translation services in parent's native language for all face to face meetings, family learning opportunities and written communications.
+Families needing these services will be identified through the Home Language Survey completed at the time of enrollment or by request.
+Parents with limited literacy skills are identified and alternate means of communication are provided in the form of face to face meetings and phone calls.

-6. Provide such other reasonable support for parental involvement activities as parents may request request.
-Parents with limited literacy skills are identified and alternate means of
+6. Provide such other reasonable support for parental involvement activities as parents may request